JellyRollJunior/leet-code-journal/README.md

     * REDO!
     * Many ways to optimize!
 DON'T LOOK (store copied nodes in): ArrayList -> HashMap<Integer, Node> -> HashMap<Node, Node>

+BackTracking
+* Combination Sum
+    * DP -> EXPONENTIAL
+    * USE BACK TRACKING!
+Study this question.
+I can figure out the algorithm to solve it but I can't code it out.
+Need to study this one indepth
+    * REDO REDO REDO

 Misc.
 * Implement Queue using Stack
     * Kind of a fun quirky question ngl